jrasmusson/ios-professional-course/Bankey/4-AccountSummary/README.md

  - modify intrinisc content size
  - give a fixed constraint / height for header view
- - will fix later when we add to scroll view
+ - or leave it if we think it looks good

 Save your work